Josh Gibson (footballer)

-Joshua Gibson (born 13 March 1984) is a former Australian rules football player who played for the North Melbourne Football Club and Hawthorn Football Club in the Australian Football League and is regarded as one of the greatest defenders of his generation.
+Joshua Gibson (born 13 March 1984) is a former Australian rules football player who played for the North Melbourne Football Club and Hawthorn Football Club in the Australian Football League.
 He is a member of Hawthorn's 2013, 2014 and 2015 premiership winning teams, winning the Peter Crimmins Medal in both 2013 and 2015 premiership seasons.
 Gibson was known for his spoiling prowess down back and holds the record for most one percenters in AFL history.

 Playing career

 Early career

 Gibson began playing football with Surrey Park and played junior football for East Burwood, before moving on to play for the Oakleigh Chargers in the TAC Cup and Victorian Football League side Port Melbourne.
 Gibson was recruited from Port Melbourne Football Club in the Victorian Football League (VFL) and drafted onto the Kangaroos (North Melbourne) rookie list in 2006.

 North Melbourne (Kangaroos)

 Gibson played 10 matches with the Kangaroos in 2006.
 On 3 June 2007, he suffered a head injury in the bathroom at his home as he was preparing for training.
-After initially being ruled out of football for the remainder of the season, he returned to the AFL in round 21 and was able to shut out Lance Franklin who had kicked seven goals the previous round.
+After initially being ruled out of football for the remainder of the season, he returned to the AFL in round 22 and was able to shut out Lance Franklin who had kicked seven goals the previous round.